agolikova/Medical-Data-Visualizer/README.md

 The aim of this project is to visualize and make calculations from medical examination data using Matplotlib, NumPy, seaborn and pandas.

-This assignment was set as part of the Data Analysis with Python Projects course on [freeCodeCamp.org](https://www.freecodecamp.org/learn/data-analysis-with-python/data-analysis-with-python-projects/medical-data-visualizer)
+This assignment was set as part of the Data Analysis with Python Projects course on [freeCodeCamp.org](https://www.freecodecamp.org/learn/data-analysis-with-python/data-analysis-with-python-projects/medical-data-visualizer).
+Please note, some variable names have been reformatted from the original file.

 ### Data description